jefflai333/message-parser-backend/README.md

 # Message Parser
+## More info about the steps can be found at https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
+# Step 0: Download Facebook Data
-# To download Facebook Messenger Files, go to Settings -> Your Facebook Information -> Download Your Information
+## Go to Settings -> Your Facebook Information -> Download Your Information
-# You can choose what to download, but you have to download Messages in HTML format for this parser to work
+### You can choose what to download, but you have to download Messages in HTML format for this parser to work
-## Info about the steps can be found at https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
 # Step 1: Install Python
 Go to https://www.python.org/downloads/ and install the latest version of Python
 # Step 2: Confirm that you have pip